azalinux/realvnc-server-aarch64-archlinuxarm/README.md

 ```
 Installation:

+***For verions 7+, I highly recommend you install this manually via cloning the GIT repo [instructions below] - only use the binary package if you DON"T have RealVNC installed!***

 ***Warning - Version 7 does NOT accept Version 6 Offline 25 number enterprise keys!***

 You can use the precompiled package in my Releases page to download & install: